Unikka/login-as/README.md

 [![Packagist](https://img.shields.io/packagist/v/unikka/login-as.svg?style=flat-square)](https://packagist.org/packages/unikka/login-as)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+# Important
+With Neos 8.0 this package became part of the core.
+So just use it with Neos 7.3 or below.

 # LoginAs package

 With this Neoscms package it is possible to change the identity of the logged in user.
 It has certainly happened that an editor has called you and described an error that they themselves can not understand.